 Four pieces of information are needed to estimate the sample size for a prospective sampling effort to detect a given effect size from "pilot data", here LTRMP data 1993-2011: (1) A measure of the mean (Table 1); (2) Standard deviation (Table 1); (3) a stated effect size (here an unacceptable change in mean catch per unit effort of channel catfish using a new bait relative to our standard bait, expressed as a percentage change); and (4) a statement of how confident one wishes to be that such an effect has been observed (a confidence interval).
-Items (1) and (2) are provided in Table 1.
+Items (1) and (2) are provided in Table 1 and derive from the perhaps the largest database of baited hoop net samples in the Mississippi River, if not North America.
 Items (3) and (4) are judgments.

-From 27 Feb 2011 to 1 March 2011, a survey was conducted of LTRMP fish component specialists from field stations in Minnesota, Wisconsin, Iowa, Illinois, and Missouri.
+From 27 Feb 2011 to 1 March 2011, a survey was conducted upon LTRMP fish component specialists from the natural resources offices of the following states: Minnesota, Wisconsin, Iowa, Illinois, and Missouri.
 Two questions were asked: